vendu/vaaja/usr/games/mjolnir/notes/ITEMS.md

 ### Q - Crystal ball

 The crystal ball shows things happening right now and/or in the future.
+The probability for you to see visions depends on your psionic skill.

 ### | - Rod of Buddha